ritesh-suhag/A-B-Testing/README.md

 We have a Chi-Square Statistic of **1.94** and a p-value of **0.16**.
 The critical value for our specified Acceptance Criteria of 0.05 is **3.84**

-**Note** When applying the Chi-Square Test above, we use the parameter *correction = False* which means we are applying what is known as the *Yate's Correction* which is applied when your Degrees of Freedom is equal to one.
+**Note:** When applying the Chi-Square Test above, we use the parameter *correction = False* which means we are applying what is known as the *Yate's Correction* which is applied when your Degrees of Freedom is equal to one.
 This correction helps to prevent overestimation of statistical signficance in this case.

 ___